crschnick/remix/README.md

     }

 then serialization between both versions will work fine.
-Of course, if the unwrapped type of a component changes, i.e. `int` to ``BigInteger``, or components are added/removed, then this will make the two versions incompatible.
+Of course, if the unwrapped type of a component changes, i.e. `int` to ``BigInteger``, the order of components changes or components are added/removed, then this will make the two versions incompatible.

 ## Local records